Riverside station (MBTA): History

+Some Intercity bus services to and from Boston offer limited service to Riverside.
+This was temporarily suspended in early 2010, but was reinstated that October.
+Blue Apple Bus added a Riverside stop to its –Logan Airport service in November 2025.

 In 2014, the state announced plans Riverside would be the terminus of a proposed DMU Indigo Line to South Station, via the former track connection, but the plans were cancelled in 2015.
 A private group plans to restore the pedestrian underpass at the former mainline station as part of a trail network in the area.
 The state awarded $100,000 in design funding in 2019.
 Riverside Yard will be modified in the late 2020s to support new Type 10 LRVs.